Kent Connect to Support

 What is a carer?

-It can be difficult for carers to see their caring role as separate from the relationship they have with the person for whom they care, whether that relationship is as a parent, child, sibling, partner, or a friend.
+Carers often find it hard to separate their caring duties from their relationship with the person they care for, whether they are a parent, child, sibling, partner, or friend.

 Carers may help with: